ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 1. Registered TIFF microscopy files (from Step 1).
 2. ROIs for each TIFF microscopy file (from Step 2).
 3. CSV Key file.
     - To generate this key, run the _SCAMPR_FilenamesCSV.R_ script to generate a Key template in CSV format.
-Fill in the tempelate by opening each TIFF file in ImageJ and noting:
+Fill in the template by opening each TIFF file in ImageJ and noting:
     1. The ideal Rolling-ball-radius: _Process > Subtract_ Background.
 Hit Okay.
     2. The upper threshold value: _Ctrl + Shift + T_.
 Use lower adjustement bar to change value.
     3. Average particle size (optional): _Analyze > Set Measurements_ -- Check Area and Limit to Threshold.
 Draw a circle around an isolated mRNA particle using the Oval                selection tool and type 'M' on your keyboard.
 The area will give you the number of pixels with signal.